 The Wake County Board of Education is the local governing body of the Wake County Public School System.
-Its nine members are each elected from separate county districts and serve staggered four-year terms.
+Its nine members are currently elected from separate county districts.

 The school board sets policy for the school system that is implemented by the superintendent and administrative staff.
 The board also adopts an annual budget proposal that includes its request for local funding from the Wake County Board of Commissioners as well as its plan for using state and federal funds.
 The school board does not have taxing authority.